 - Fridge Horror: Valentina has sex with Tony in the Imaginarium — which is "facilitated" by Dr. Parnassus.
 He doesn't seem to always know what happens inside the Imaginarium, but it's still squicky.
 Basically, she has sex inside her father's head.

 - "Funny Aneurysm" Moment: Tony is introduced hanging from a bridge; unfunny now that Heath Ledger is really dead.
 Just hearing this line from Tony (although he's Depp in this scene) seals the deal:

 "Don't believe everything you read.
 Especially The Mirror."

-- So OK It's Average: A rare positive example - several critics praised Gilliam for being able to salvage a good, if not great, movie despite Ledger's death, a situation where most directors would have given up... which in itself makes the movie a Crowning Moment Of Awesome for Gilliam.
+- So OK It's Average: A rare positive example - several critics praised Gilliam for being able to salvage a good, if not great, movie despite Ledger's death, a situation where most directors would have given up... which in itself makes the movie a Crowning Moment of Awesome for Terry Gilliam.

 - Squick: Despite sixteen being the age of consent in the UK, some viewers might be a tad uncomfortable with the much older Tony wooing and eventually sleeping with a teenage girl.
 True, Lily Cole was 21 at the time of filming, but the in-context cradle robbery is still intact.